Kazekage19/chatbot_integrated_dashboard/README.md

     python leadenhall_analytics.py
     ```

-The project is a brilliant fusion of Web Technologies - HTML , Bootsrap CSS and JavaScript with Large Language Models(LLM) chatbot integration using Python.
+The project is a brilliant fusion of Web Technologies - HTML , Bootstrap CSS and JavaScript with Large Language Models(LLM) chatbot integration using Python.
 ## Tech Stack

 - Frontend: